 Despite their friendly character Labidochromis caeruleus isn’t shy or skittish.
 They can handle more aggressive or larger species just fine.
 They just stay out of their way if they can.

-You can find Labidochromis caeruleus around the entire Lake Malawi but not many local strains have the same bright yellow coloration as we have in our aquariums.
+You can find Labidochromis caeruleus around the entire Lake Malawi but not many local strains have the same bright yellow colouration as we have in our aquariums.
 The numbers you can find in the wild are also very low.
-Probably there are more Yellow’s being held in captivity then there are in the wild.
+Probably there are more Yellow’s being held in captivity than there are in the wild.
 Most of our Labidochromis caeruleus originate from just a few specimens.
 We can still keep the bright yellow colour by selective breeding and only breed with the best specimens.

 Because of its omnivorous diet, it is a very good addition to almost any Malawi aquarium.
 As long as you feed them a good variety of different foods, Labidochromis caeruleus will do fine.
-They should be fed with spirulina to make sure they get enough vegetables, flakes, frozen foods like artemia, Mysis, krill, black and white mosquito.
-Better still, give them red mosquito or bloodworms as these can cause diseases like Malawi bloat.
+They should be fed with spirulina to make sure they get enough vegetables, flakes, frozen foods like artemia, Mysis, krill, black and white mosquitoes.
+Better still, give them red mosquitoes or bloodworms as these can cause diseases like Malawi bloat.

 The aquarium for a Labidochromis caeruleus can be set up like you do for any other Mbuna.
 Use sand as a substrate and use lots of rock creating crevices, holes etc. They are relatively peaceful Malawi cichlids.
 An aquarium of around 120 centimetres should do to hold 1 male with several females.